mingle/murmurs/README.md

     export MINGLE_ACCESS_KEY_ID=mingle_access_key_id
     export MINGLE_ACCESS_SECRET_KEY=mingle_access_secret_key

-So that you don't need to specify them when murmur something:
+So that you don't need to specify them when you murmur something:

     murmurs "text"

 Type "murmurs -h" for full help.

-Integrate Mingle Murmurs with Git
+Integrating Mingle Murmurs with Git
 ----------------
+Murmurs gem can be used to integrate with Git.
+Use the following instructions to setup your git server so that it murmurs everytime something has been pushed to the server.

 On your Git server: